tleecsm/VoVTCG/vov/data/cards.md

 ## <b>Point-Blank</b>
 ### <i> Order, Ranged</i>
- - Rank: 1
+ - Rank: 2
- - Cost: X
+ - Cost: 0

-Whenever an allied <b>Long-distance</b> card arrives at a fortification this turn, it gains +X Power, where X is equal to its <b>Long-distance</b> damage.
+The first time an allied card arrives at a fortification this turn, you may remove any number of Ammo counters from it.
+If you do, it gains Power equal to the number of Ammo counters removed.
 <br>

 ##### ALP.RNG.005